 Student learning is superbly supported by the academic resources available at both campuses.
 These include libraries, clinical simulation centers, and technology support.

 Students who choose the distinctive St. Luke's regional campus program experience the same outstanding educational opportunities and curriculum as students who spend all four years at the North Broad Street campus.
-However, with only 30 students in each class, Temple/St. Luke's is distinguished by the intimacy of the learning environment and a highly personalized experience.
+However, with only 30 students in each class, Temple/St. Luke's School of Medicine is distinguished by the intimacy of the learning environment and a highly personalized experience.